svgeesus/EuroMPE/Duophonic/MIDI.md

 Voice allocation is not in that library, module specific.

+Useful [addition for usbMIDI to control Note On 0 handling](https://forum.pjrc.com/index.php?threads/midi-on-messages-with-velocity-0-being-changed-to-note-off.77565/#post-364423) could also be added to usb host MIDI.

 ## Note range

 Range of [musical frequencies for MIDI notes](https://www.inspiredacoustics.com/en/MIDI_note_numbers_and_center_frequencies) assuming :